 - Remove the fish from the water and set aside to cool slightly.
 Empty the skillet, wipe it out, and set it aside.

 - In a large bowl, whisk the eggs.
 Stir in the scallions, panko, Old Bay, garlic, and remaining ½ teaspoon salt.
-Add the potatoes.
+Once combined, stir in the potatoes.

 - Return the skillet to medium heat and add 2 tablespoons of the oil.
 Add 4 fish cakes and cook until golden brown, 2 to 4 minutes per side.